Retrun to document top page

 between the storage requirements and spatial resolution, and at the same

-concise form and the three direction cosines vector form, normally
+coordinate format and the three direction cosines vector form, normally

 required for spherical geometry computations.